numabilis/zenolithe/README.md

 zenolithe MVC2 PHP Framework
 ============================

-Zenolithe is a personnal project started in 2006 that aim to build a simple, lightweight but powerfull framework.
+Zenolithe is a personnal project started in 2006 that aim to build a simple, lightweight but powerfull and highly modular framework.

 I have in mind the following ideas when developping it :